Section 1605.3. State Standards for Non-Federally- Regulated Appliances.

 2 Designed expressly for use with LPG.

-(A) If part of a combination spaceheating and waterheating appliance is a water heater, that part shall comply with the applicable water heater standards in sections 1605.1(f) and 1605.3(f)of this Article
+(A) If part of a combination spaceheating and waterheating appliance is a water heater, that part shall comply with the applicable water heater standards in sections 1605.1(f) of this Article

 (C) Water heaters that are federallyregulated appliances, and that are contained in combination spaceheating and waterheating appliances that are federallyregulated appliances, are required only to meet the standard for the applicable type of water heater, and are not required to meet any standard for space heaters.

-(4) Other Gas and Oil Space Heaters.
-See section 1605.1(e) of this Article for standards for gas and oil space heaters that are federallyregulated.
+(4) Unit Heaters.
+See section 1605.1(e) of this Article for energy design standards for unit heaters.

 (f) Water Heaters.